-The Royal Burgh of Irvine Granted the Seal of Cause to the Incorporated Trades of Irvine
+The Royal Burgh of Irvine Granted the Seal of Cause to the Incorporated Trades of Irvine on the 3rd July 1646. |

 The Provost was James Blair and the Baillies were John Reid and John Guthrie